lime-rt/lime/doc/usermanual.rst

 done for each grid point in turn.
 Once all the grid points have new populations, the process is repeated.

-When the solution has converged (actually there is no convergence testing active in present LIME: all it does is run through the number of iterations specified via the `par->nSolveIters <par-nSolveIters>` parameter), the code will ray-trace the model to obtain an image.
+When the solution has converged (actually there is no convergence testing active in present LIME: all it does is run through the number of iterations specified via the :ref:`par->nSolveIters <par-nSolveIters>` parameter), the code will ray-trace the model to obtain an image.
 Ray-tracing is done for each user-defined image in turn.
 At the end of the ray-tracing, FITS-format image files are written to the disk, after which the code will clean up the memory and terminate.